-Finding 2020-003 - Internal Controls Over Fixed Assets Records
+Finding 2020-004 - Internal Controls Over Fixed Asset and Consumable Inventory Records

-Condition: The District is not performing periodic monitoring of fixed assets.
+Condition: The District is not performing periodic monitoring of fixed assets or consumable inventories.

-Cause of Condition: Policies and procedures have not been designed and implemented to ensure fixed assets inventory is properly maintained and updated through a periodic review by the District.
+Cause of Condition: Policies and procedures have not been designed and implemented to ensure fixed assets and consumable inventories are properly maintained and updated through a periodic review by the District.